Biology

 BIO 336 Genomics (3 Credits)

-Ongoing developments in high-throughput sequencing technologies have made genomic analysis a central feature of many scientific disciplines, including forensics, medicine, ecology, and evolution.
-This course will review the scope and applications of genome sequencing projects.
-After completing the course, students will be prepared to design a high-throughput sequencing project and interpret the results of genomic analysis.
+Ongoing developments in high-throughput sequencing technologies have made genomic analysis a central feature of many scientific disciplines, including forensics, medicine, ecology and evolution.
+This course reviews the scope and applications of genome sequencing projects.
+After completing the course, students are prepared to design a high-throughput sequencing project and interpret the results of genomic analysis.
 Prerequisite: BIO 230 or BIO 232.
 Enrollment limited to 40. {N}

 Fall